2023-11-20 09:44:45

 Act One: Check out all of the pennies!
 What questions come to mind?
 If you want the most money, which container should you pick?
 What information do you need to answer this question?
 What assumptions must you make to solve this problem?

-Act Two: Study and annotate the enlarged picture of the penny jars: close-up-for-students.pdf
+Act Two: Study and annotate the enlarged picture of the penny jars: See “Close up for Students” by clicking the Activity button below

-For Adventurer members we have this activity as a PowerPoint and the solution using volume.
+With our subscription, you also have a PowerPoint and the solution using volume.

 Sequel: Which jar could hold the most pennies?
 How do you know?